University funding for disabled students

 You may still be eligible for some funding.

-If you’re starting a postgraduate degree, you can apply for postgraduate loans to help with course fees and living costs.
+If you’re starting a Master’s degree or a PhD programme, you can apply for postgraduate loans to help with course fees and living costs.

-A master’s degree loan may help with course fees and living costs while you study a postgraduate master’s course.
+You can apply for a Master’s loan to help with course fees and living costs while you study a postgraduate Master’s course.

 Master’s loan: What you’ll get (GOV.UK)